AtopesSayuri/nvim-config/README.md

-Attention!
+**Attention!
 This is not an official version of LazyVim!
 This version has some optimizations for my usage habits!
-If you don't like it, please use the official original version.
+If you don't like it, please use the official original version.**

 ---

 # 💤 LazyVim

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+> [!NOTE]
+> NeoVim versions below 0.10 are not supported.

+> [!WARNING]
+> Unstable.
+May be updated at any time.

+*Anyway thanks for your using!*